Huangyan Luqiao Airport

 From To Start

-HYN Taizhou Lijiang LJG Active »
+HYN Taizhou Alaer ACF Active »

 The list of new routes is usually updated every third month.